-To previous definition is extended to general paths by extracting the long-range path: given a general path $\frp$, let $\xi(\frp)$ denote the loop-erased path formed by the long-range edges crossed by $\frp$.
+The previous definition is extended to a general path by extracting the long-range path: given a general path $\frp$, let $\xi(\frp)$ denote the loop-erased path formed by the long-range edges crossed by $\frp$.
 This is a non-backtracking path, which we call the loop-erased path or loop-erased trace of $\frp$.
 The long-range distance crossed by $\frp$ is the length of $\xi(\frp)$, or equivalently the long-range distance between its endpoints.

 The last two definitions require integer parameters.
-Given $R \geq 1$, let $\cG^{(R)}$ be the connected component of $O$ of the subgraph of $\cG$ spanned by the set
+Given $R \geq 1$, let $\cG^{(R)}$ be the connected component of $O$ in the subgraph of $\cG$ spanned by the set

 A path $\frp$ is said to \emph{deviate} from a small-range distance $R$ if it is not included in $\cG^{(R)}$.

 Finally, the following notion of \emph{regeneration edges} will be used in several places: let $L \geq 1$ be an integer and consider a path $\frp$.
 A long-range edge $e$ crossed by $\frp$ is said to be a regeneration edge for $\frp$ with horizon $L$ if after the first time going through $e$ the path crosses a long-range distance $L$ or ends before going back to the endpoint of $e$ which was first visited by $\frp$. \end{definition}